Gumichan01/lunatix/README.md

 To test the engine, execute the following command:
  *$./test/test.sh*

-You need to be on the root directory of the source code to launch the script.
+You need to be in the root directory of the source code to launch the script.
 Otherwise, the script will not work.

 To use the engine into your project, you need to copy these following directories